William Bannon: Family

 William Bannon married Harriet Shattock in 1857.
 Harriet was a servant, originally from Somerset, who travelled from Plymouth with a family on board the Blackwall Clipper ‘Sussex' via Port Phillip Bay, arriving October 1855.

 Harriet and William had nine children, including Sarah Jane Hancox (née Bannon).
 Sarah, his first child, was born within months of his acquittal for the murder of Samuel Oaks in 1858.
 According to her grave headstone, Harriet Bannon, his sixth child, died on Christmas Day 1870, which was within a week of his release from Launceston Gaol on the distillery issue.
 Harriet Bannon was one year old at the time of her death.
 Bannon also had a small dog named Jack.

 Harriet and William were understood to have separated for a period, with Bannon placing advertisements in the local press cautioning storekeepers not to extend credit to Harriet.
 Bannon died within a year of this 'caution' notice, with Bannon family records indicating the couple reconciled prior to Bannon's death.
 On her death in 1915 Harriet chose not to be buried with Bannon.

 Later life and death

 Bannon went on to become a widely known and respected farmer.
 The distinctive “Stone House" at Sassafras, said to be one of the better known landmarks in the area for over 70 years, was built for Bannon using sandstone quarried near his property.
 The "Stone House", also referred to as the "Haunted House", was torn down in 1948.
 The Bannon family folklore is that the property was built over a well, causing strange sounds from debris falling into the well.

-Bannon passed away at his residence in Latrobe, Tasmania on 27 February 1904.
+Bannon died at his residence in Latrobe, Tasmania on 27 February 1904.
 He was buried at the Latrobe Cemetery (Catholic).
 His wife Harriet was buried at the Railton, Tasmania Cemetery (Anglican).